 This homogenous and closely-packed marble features a variable gray and black vein distribution.
 It has excellent durability in indoor and outdoor architectural applications.

 Solar Grey comes from the same quarry as White Cherokee.

-The unique rustic look and industrial style of Alberene Soapstone has made it a designer choice since 1883.
-Its unusual thermal properties, closely-packed structure and homogeneity make it perfect for large spaces and heated flooring.
+The unique rustic look and industrial style of Alberene Soapstone have made it a designer choice since 1883.
+Its unusual thermal properties and closely-packed structure make it perfect for large spaces and heated flooring.

 This stone is heat and acid resistant.
 It’s as tough as it gets!